 A CDN is the best way to speed up the process of loading your web pages, particularly when paired with other best practices like user web caching and image optimization.

-Higher Scalability and Availability with Cloud Infrastructure
+Higher Scalability and Availability with an Edge Infrastructure

 Fewer Slow-downs During Peak Traffic